kielejocain/NHL_sql/README.md

 3. Create database, enter details into former `-TEMPLATE` files (e.g., `[--db owner--]` is `postgres` by default)

-4. Connect to that database with a terminal or GUI (like pgAdmin)

-5. In a (distinct) terminal run `skater_crawl.sh` and `goalie_crawl.sh`.
-This will obtain all the data over several minutes, storing it in disparate tables representing several different classes of NHL.com statistics pages.
+4. Run `skater_crawl.sh` and `goalie_crawl.sh`.
+These will obtain all the data over several minutes, storing it in disparate tables representing several different classes of NHL.com statistics pages.

-6. Run `skat_clean.sh` and `goal_clean.sh` in your SQL terminal/GUI, which will clean and normalize you data as described below.
+5. Run `skat_clean.sh` and `goal_clean.sh`, which will clean and normalize you data as described below.

 Schema
 ------